Sonnet 330

 To mark your precious worth in words among

-Although the carver shall to shadows fade,
+Although the writer shall to shadows fade,

-Your grace to linger in the minds of men;
+Your grace to linger in the minds of men—

 Immortal virtue so survives the grave.

-By grace of God and pen I would impart
+By God’s benevolence I would impart

 A song that shall be sung in ages old.